Musa Qazimi: Early life

 Musa was born in 1864 in Tirana.
 After finishing his education in the mekteb (religious school), he studied in a madresa until the age of 28, at which point he received his diploma.
 After graduating, he became a teacher.

 Career in politics

 In 1904, he was appointed kaymakam of at the time the Kaza of Tirana, a post which he served until 1908.
 In 1908, he became the mufti of Tirana.

-In 1912, Albania declared independence from the Ottoman Empire, and while the government of Ismail Qemali, which had issued the Albanian declaration of independence, claimed sovereignty over the entire country, the reality was more complicated due to hostilities between Albanian and Ottoman forces, local anarchy, and the ensuing Balkan Wars.
+In 1912, Albania declared independence from the Ottoman Empire, and while the government of Ismail Kemal, which had issued the Albanian declaration of independence, claimed sovereignty over the entire country, the reality was more complicated due to hostilities between Albanian and Ottoman forces, local anarchy, and the ensuing Balkan Wars.
 Various factions arose that vied for control over the different regions of Albania.
 Ideologically, at this time, Qazimi was a supporter of the Young Turks, who were still aiming to reincorporate Albania into the Ottoman Empire.